 This small waterfall forms on Crum Elbow Creek under Route 9.
 To see this fall, visitors must enter the Vanderbilt Mansion National Historic Site.
 The site is open year-round and offers stunning views and tours.

-Directions: From Poughkeepsie, at the junction of Main St. and East-West Arterial, head south on Columbus Dr/East-West Arterial for ~425 feet.
+Directions: From Poughkeepsie, at the junction of Main St. and East-West Arterial, head south on Columbus Dr/East-West Arterial for about 425 feet.
 Use the right lane to turn slightly right onto Church St. and continue 0.3 miles.

 Make a slight right onto Route 9 N toward Hyde Park and drive 6.6 miles.
 Turn left into the Vanderbilt Mansion National Historic Site.
 Follow the road 0.5 miles to the parking lot.